What is LLI?

 Waubonsee and LLI Partner Programs

-Wednesday, November 13, 2 p.m. in the Arrowhead Gallery, Dickson
+Wednesday, April 9 at 2 p.m. in the Arrowhead Gallery, Dickson Center (DKN)

-The Waubonsee Art Department hosts galley exhibition by a variety of artists throughout the year.
+The Waubonsee Art Department hosts gallery exhibitions by a variety of artists throughout the year.
 You are invited to view the exhibits and attend the accompanying talk by the artist.

 RSVP Today